astrochili/vscode-defold/README.md

 - `bob: clean` to clean the build folder.
 Runs bob with `distclean`.
 - `bob: resolve` to fetch dependencies.
 Runs bob with `resolve`.
 - `bob: build` to make a build for debugging.
 Runs bob with `--variant debug build`.
 - `bob: bundle` to select the platform and make a bundle.

-You can configure additional arguments such as `texture_compression` or `mobileprovisioning` in `.vscode/defold.sh`.
+You can configure additional arguments for dependencies resolution and bundling on the top of `.vscode/defold.sh`.

 ## Debugger